The aim of this strategy is to identify and deliver Scotland’s current and future waste data needs.

 Waste data practitioners’ meeting: 10th February 2022

-The WDS Delivery Board hosted a fifth waste data practitioners' event on 10th February 2022, which was held online.
+The waste data strategy delivery board hosted a fifth waste data practitioners' event on 10th February 2022, which was held online.
 Over 50 people joined the event and heard updates on strategy actions and an update on digital waste tracking.
 The event also provided the opportunity to learn about SWEFT (the Scottish Waste Environmental Footprint Tool) and PAS402 certification.
 Presentations from the event are given below.

 Waste data practitioners’ meeting: 25th February 2021

-The WDS Board hosted a fourth waste data practitioners' event on 25th February 2021, which was held online for the first time.
+The waste data strategy delivery board hosted a fourth waste data practitioners' event on 25th February 2021, which was held online for the first time.
 Over 20 people joined the event and heard updates on strategy actions from Zero Waste Scotland and the Scottish Environment Protection Agency and an update on the Data Commons Project from researchers at the University of Stirling.
 Presentations from the event are given below.

 Waste data practitioners’ workshop: 12th February 2020

-The WDS Board hosted a third waste data practitioners' workshop in Perth on 12th February 2020.
+The waste data strategy delivery board hosted a third waste data practitioners' workshop in Perth on 12th February 2020.
 Over 40 different waste data practitioners from across Scotland attended to hear updates on the strategy’s action plan, take part in workshops on waste tracking and open waste data in Scotland, hear about data projects of interest and network with colleagues in the industry.
 Materials from the day are given below.

 Special Waste Consignment Workshops: 21st and 22nd January 2020